matthagy/slowboring_article_clusters/README.md

 Uses the [Matrix Market Exchange](https://math.nist.gov/MatrixMarket/formats.html) coordinate format for a sparse matrix as most entries are zero.
 I.e., most terms do not occur in most articles.
+Rows correspond to posts within `posts.csv` and columns correspond to terms within `words.csv`.

 ### [words.csv](./data/words.csv)

-The list of terms that correspond the coordinates of the `word_counts.mtx` matrix.
+The list of terms that correspond to columns of `word_counts.mtx` matrix.
 Terms include single words as well as bi-grams (i.e., pairs of sequential terms).

 Note that not all words and bi-grams that occur within Slow Boring articles